-4 Formal disciplinary procedures: Student Conduct Committee
+3 Student Conduct Committee

-- 4.1 The University will hold a meeting of the Student Conduct Committee for formal consideration of any of the following disciplinary matters: - cases which we haven't been able to resolve at the initial investigation stage; - cases where a student has breached our Accommodation Licence Agreement but the matter has not been resolved at the meeting with the Academic Registrar and the University senior manager described in the section above: - cases where a student has continued with unacceptable behaviour in private rented accommodation after we have given them a warning or a final warning as detailed in the section above; - issues which the Academic Registrar believes are serious enough to need a meeting of the Student Conduct Committee without an initial investigation taking place; and - allegations of historic academic misconduct made against one of our students who has already graduated and is no longer studying at the University. - 4.2 If the disciplinary matter we are considering would be an offence under criminal law if proved in a court of law, the University may choose to delay a meeting of the Student Conduct Committee while any police investigation or prosecution is taking place. - As part of our duty of care towards you and other members of the University community, the Vice-Chancellor or a senior member of staff acting on the Vice-Chancellor's behalf may choose to suspend you from the University while we are carrying out our formal disciplinary procedures.
+- 3.1 The University will hold a meeting of the Student Conduct Committee for formal consideration of any of the following disciplinary matters: - cases which we determined at the investigation stage to be so serious as to require a review by the Student Conduct Committee; - cases where a student has breached our Accommodation Licence Agreement but the matter has not been resolved at the meeting with the Academic Registrar and the University senior manager described in the section below: - cases where a student has continued with unacceptable behaviour in private rented accommodation after we have given them a warning or a final warning as detailed in the section below; - issues which the Academic Registrar believes are serious enough to need a meeting of the Student Conduct Committee without an investigation taking place; and - allegations of historic academic misconduct made against one of our students who has already graduated and is no longer studying at the University. - 3.2 If the disciplinary matter we are considering would be an offence under criminal law if proved in a court of law, the University may choose to delay a meeting of the Student Conduct Committee while any police investigation or prosecution is taking place. - 3.3 As part of our duty of care towards you and other members of the University community, the Vice-Chancellor or a senior member of staff acting on the Vice-Chancellor's behalf may choose to suspend you from the University while we are carrying out our formal disciplinary procedures.
 By duty of care, we mean the University's obligation to ensure the safety and wellbeing of everyone at the University.
 The period of suspension would run up to the point at which the Student Conduct Committee takes place, unless we have chosen to delay our disciplinary procedures until a police investigation or prosecution has been completed.
 In this event, we may suspend you for the full period of the police's actions.
 We can also extend any period of suspension we have put in place, if we believe the circumstances of the matter make this appropriate.
-If we do this, we will write to you with the full details of why we have made this decision, and at what point we would review your suspension. - 4.4 The Academic Registrar makes the final decision on whether or at what point a Student Conduct Committee should consider a case.
+If we do this, we will write to you with the full details of why we have made this decision, and at what point we would review your suspension. - 3.4 The Associate Director Student Support makes the final decision on whether or at what point a Student Conduct Committee should consider a case.

-5 Arrangements for a meeting of the Student Conduct Committee
+4 Arrangements for a meeting of the Student Conduct Committee

-5.1 The members of the Student Conduct Committee are:
+4.1 The members of the Student Conduct Committee are:

-- a Pro Vice-Chancellor (Chair); - a Director not connected with the course or study area of any student involved in the case; and - a member of academic staff not connected with the course or study area of any student involved in the case.
+- a member of the Senior Leadership Team (Chair); - a Director not connected with the course or study area of any student involved in the case; and - a member of academic staff not connected with the course or study area of any student involved in the case.